pangolinjs/docs/guide/components.md

 A component is represented by at least one `*.njk` file that holds the Nunjucks/HTML code.
 The contents of this file replace the `{% block pangolin_body %}{% endblock %}` of [templates](templates.md).
-Pangolin respects sub-folders and automatically creates a navigation tree for components.
+Pangolin.js respects sub-folders and automatically creates a navigation tree for components.

 Additional information can be provided with a `*.json` and a `*.md` file.
 All files have to share the same name, e.g. `button.njk`, `button.json`, and `button.md`.